Request a CatalogContact Us

 Is CHC accredited?

 We are occasionally asked if we are an accredited school.
 Catholic Heritage Curricula is not a school; therefore, we cannot be accredited.
 Rather, CHC operates under the philosophy that your home is your school; as Catholic parents, you should have complete control over what is taught in your home.
 CHC facilitates your vision for your own Catholic homeschool, based on the needs of your family.
-Our modern, Catholic materials are based on accepted sequences used commonly in public and private schools across the nation prior to the ‘dumbing down’ of texts.
+Our modern, Catholic materials are based on accepted sequences used in Catholic schools across the nation prior to the ‘dumbing down’ of texts in the last 70 years.
 CHC facilitates your homeschooling by providing online support and Catholic materials based on sound academics, by which your children may learn without burnout.

 U.S. and Canadian universities also accept students who, instead of presenting a high school diploma, demonstrate their ability to compete at college level by successfully completing a few classes at a local community college before transitioning to university.